tagoso/dataviz-tago-so/src/airbus-boeing.md

   </div>
 </div>

+Airbus prioritized the A380 (four engines mega-jumbo) in the early 2000s, allowing Boeing's 777 (two engines and yet compact) to dominate the long-haul market.
+The A350 was launched later to reclaim ground with modern design and efficiency.

 ## Current Operational Status

 Distribution of aircraft by status.
-Over 400 B777s are retired, stored, or parked 🛑
+Over 410 B777s are retired, stored, or parked 🛑

 ```js
 // Define domain order